Staying in Thailand’s vibrant capital

 By the end of November, the weather typically becomes much drier again, and there’s still some time before the tourist crowds arrive around Christmas.

-Our best tips for staying in Bangkok
+Read moreOur best tips for staying in Bangkok

-- Add extra time to your plan for transport.
+- Factor in extra time for transport.
 Especially in the mornings and afternoons/evenings, it can take quite a long time to get around the gigantic city.

 - Bangkok is an exciting and incredibly photogenic city.
 Make sure to bring a good camera!
 Here’s our guide to lightweight photography gear for high-quality travel content.

 - Be cautious in traffic.
-It can be hectic, and drivers either tend to go fast, or you’ll find yourself stuck in long, chaotic traffic queues.
+It can be hectic, and drivers either tend to go fast or you’ll find yourself stuck in long, chaotic traffic queues.

 - How long to spend in Bangkok really depends on your interests.
 You can explore the main attractions in just a few days, but if you’re a digital nomad or looking to immerse yourself more deeply in the city’s culture, you could easily spend weeks here.